-The above tables assume that the [REDACTED] and the Capitalisation Issue has become unconditional and Shares have been issued pursuant thereto.
+The above tables assume that [REDACTED] and the [REDACTED] has become unconditional and Shares have been issued pursuant thereto.
 They take no account of any Shares which may be issued or repurchased by the Company pursuant to the general mandates granted to the Directors to issue or repurchase Shares as described below.